The Cold War and the Income Tax: Cold War

-Wilson then goes on to tell the stories of a few people who were unable to successfully silence the yelps of their own cognitive dissonance.
-He starts with the case of Major Claude Eatherly, who commanded the bomber group that dropped the atom bombs on Japan, capping 13 months of duty in World War II.
-Shortly afterwards, he became horrified by what he had done, and hopeless at the possibility of repenting for or earning forgiveness for willfully extinguishing so many lives and causing so much pain.
-He tried speaking out with pacifist groups, sending parts of his paycheck to Hiroshima, writing letters of apology, and at a couple of points attempted suicide.
+Wilson then tells the stories of a few people who were unable to successfully silence the cries of their own cognitive dissonance.
+He starts with Major Claude Eatherly, who commanded the bomber group that dropped the atomic bombs on Japan, capping 13 months of duty in World War II.
+Shortly afterwards, he became horrified by what he had done, and hopeless at the possibility of repenting for or earning forgiveness for killing so many and causing so much pain.
+He tried speaking out with pacifist groups, sending parts of his paycheck to Hiroshima, writing letters of apology, and twice attempting suicide.
 At one point "he set out to try to discredit the popular myth of the war hero [by] committing petty crimes from which he derived no benefit: he forged a check for a small amount and contributed the money to a fund for the children of Hiroshima.
 He held up banks and broke into post offices without ever taking anything."
-Eatherly was confined to the Veterans' Administration Hospital in Waco, Texas, from which he wrote:
+Eatherly was later confined for a time to the Veterans' Administration Hospital in Waco, Texas, for psychiatric care, where he wrote this:

 Whilst in no sense, I hope, either a religious or a political fanatic, I have for some time felt convinced that the crisis in which we are all involved is one calling for a thorough re-examination of our whole scheme of values and of loyalties.
-In the past it has sometimes been possible for men to "coast along" without posing to themselves too many searching questions about the way they are accustomed to think and to act — but it is reasonably clear that our age is not one of these.
+In the past it has sometimes been possible for men to "coast along" without posing to themselves too many searching questions about the way they are accustomed to think and to act—but it is reasonably clear that our age is not one of these.
 On the contrary, I believe that we are rapidly approaching a situation in which we shall be compelled to re-examine our willingness to surrender responsibility for our thoughts and our actions to some social institution such as the political party, trade union, church or State.
 None of these institutions are adequately equipped to offer infallible advice on moral issues and their claim to offer such advice needs therefore to be challenged.